lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 At 5 a.m. reactor No. 3 is shut down.
 Reactors No. 1 and 2 are stopped about a day later.

 ## Days after the accident
-The Soviet Union publicly admits for the first time that an accident happened but gives few details.

 An alarm goes off at a Swedish nuclear plant after the soles of shoes worn by a nuclear safety engineer there test positive for radioactivity.
 The radiation is traced to Chernobyl.

+The Soviet Union publicly admits for the first time that an accident happened but gives few details.

-It was thought by some that the core fire was extinguished by a combined effort of helicopters dropping more than 5,000 tonnes (11 million pounds) of sand, lead, clay, and [neutron-absorbing](https://en.wikipedia.org/wiki/Neutron_capture "Neutron capture") [boron](https://en.wikipedia.org/wiki/Boron "Boron") onto the burning reactor.
-It is now known that virtually none of these materials reached the core.[[50]](https://en.wikipedia.org/wiki/Chernobyl_disaster#cite_note-BBCContaining-51) Historians estimate that about 600 Soviet pilots risked dangerous levels of radiation to fly the thousands of flights needed to cover reactor No. 4 in this attempt to seal off radiation.
+Core fire extinguished by helicopters dropping more than 5,000 tons of sand, lead, clay, and neutron-absorbing boron onto the burning reactor.
+600  pilots risked dangerous levels of radiation.

+The smoldering graphite, fuel and other material above, at more than 1,200 °C ,started to burn through the reactor floor and mixed with molten concrete from the reactor lining, creating corium, a radioactive semi-liquid material comparable to lava.
+Feared that it could create a bigger explosion when comming in contact with water tanks.
+3 ppl send to open the valves ()

 ## Why did it happen?
+Soviets trying to save money (less protection)
+Faital flaw in RBMK reactors known for 3 years but not fixed.
+Night staff.

 ## Who is responsible?